Everytime: Cover versions

 "I like her music!
 I think it’s like perfect pop music.
 That song "Everytime" — I was always taken by that song.
 It has this real kind of beauty and airlessness and this haunting kind of morose lullaby effect and underneath it there’s some type of hardcore aggression and menace that was really connected to the film in the way that the film deals with the culture of surfaces, this candy-coated neon haze reality.
 Underneath it, there’s this subtext and feeling of this kind of darkness.
 It was a connection I felt."

+On July 7, 2016, American media personality and singer Trisha Paytas released her cover of the song onto digital download and streaming platforms.
 On May 24, 2019, American singer Slayyyter released a cover as a digital single.
 On March 8, 2022, American singer-songwriter Ethel Cain released a cover as part of Spotify Singles, in observance of International Women's Day.
 On September 26, 2022, Lewis Capaldi covered "Everytime" for a BBC Radio 1 Live Lounge performance; Capaldi released this recorded version as a single on April 11, 2025, debuting at number 36 on the UK Singles Downloads Chart a week later.

 "Everytime" was sampled on "Spring Breakers" by Charli XCX from the deluxe edition of her 2024 album, Brat.